Euphredes/Euphredes/README.txt

 society's duties, no one else should pity such a detour.
-There! inwardly and outwardly, is where and when I find myself contending with this monster
+There! inwardly and outwardly, is where and when I find myself contending with this mystery
 Nietzsche tells me of: all that is left of the famous, owld .it.
 I lay claim to .it., knowing I am not